 We ended June and entered July with our “Wild About Whales” week at Ocean Camp.
 Although the fastest recorded migration for Hawaii’s humpback whales is 39 days, campers covered this approximate 3,000 mile journey in only four days!
 Participating in a variety of activities, campers explored humpback whale feeding and calving grounds and learned about the respective whale behaviors occurring in these locations such as bubble net feeding and nursing.

 As SeaWorld celebrates its 50th anniversary, Hawaii hosts its annual 50th State Fair.
 The theme—”Go Wild!”
 The paradox—the display of captive animals, such as a sea lion performance, to “promote” this.
-Last week at Pacific Whale Foundation Discovery Center, we completed the first week of our yearly summer More »
+Last week at Pacific Whale Foundation Discovery Center,…Read More »